} ?>

 (Yicai) Oct.
 21 -- China’s artificial intelligence image and video industry, in which computers generate images and short videos, is rapidly maturing and becoming profitable.

-The question for industry insiders is no longer "What can AI do?" to "How can we make money with AI?," Yicai learned.
+The question people in the industry ask themselves is no longer "What can AI do?," but "How can we make money with AI?," Yicai learned at a recent industry expo.

-Wangou Intelligent Technology uses AI facial depth synthesis technology to general portrait photos according to different themes, Chief Operation Officer Wen Xiaomeng told Yicai.
+Wangou Intelligent Technology uses AI facial depth synthesis technology to generate portrait photos according to different themes, Chief Operation Officer Wen Xiaomeng told Yicai.

 Technological iterations have enabled AI to achieve commercial viability, said Wen.
 Until the end of 2022, AI tools still had problems synthesizing characters with irregular facial features and uncoordinated limbs.